OrenCPC/guide-add-to-mobile-wallet-android/README.md

 Note: If a version of the VDE SDK prior to v 2.0.0 has been previously implemented, clients must delete all of the older libraries and add the new ones in the libs folder.

+#### Gradle Dependencies:
+ In order to add the VDE SDK to the project, obtain the VDE SDK and all dependent libraries.
+Add these under the libs folder and declare them as Gradle dependencies (in case the libs folder doesn't already exist - create it).
+Make sure to add the open source dependencies mentioned in the following Gradle sample.

+`TO DO: Add the correct dependencies`

 `TO DO: Visa SDK Configuration?`

 ### Add to Wallet flow